 The House of Mouse rules my roost, apparently, with the most new shows on this list coming from ABC.
-On the other hand, a lot of those shows come with caveats, so really it’s anybody’s guess which network wins my heart this year.
+On the other hand, a lot of those shows come with caveats for my viewership, so really it’s anybody’s guess which network wins my heart this year.
 FOX actually has the two I’m most excited about.
 But, on to the list!

 9JKL: Oh, Mark Feurstein.
 I never got around to watching Royal Pains, but I remember Feurstein way back from his days on Fired Up with Leah Remini and of course as Donna’s GOP boyfriend on The West Wing.
 Now he’s headlining a show about a guy who lives in an apartment with his parents on one side and brother’s family on the other.
 It certainly doesn’t sound revolutionary — perhaps a less dysfunctional version of Out of Practice — but really, all I need is something a little funny.
 9JKL premieres at 8:30 p.m., Monday, Oct.
 2 on CBS.

 Ghosted: This sounds kind of like The X-Files with less government and more ghosts wrapped up in a 30-minute sitcom.
-Plus it stars Adam Scott.
+Plus it stars Adam Scott of Parks and Rec.
 So, it’s definitely worth a look.
 Ghosted premieres at 8:30 p.m., Sunday, Oct.
 1 on FOX.

 Check out the trailer: